Hurghada

+Hurghada (/hərˈɡædə, -ˈɡɑː-/; الغردقة al-Ġhardaqah, [el ɣæɾˈdæʔæ]) is a coastal city that serves as the largest city and capital of the Red Sea Governorate of Egypt.
+Hurghada has grown from a small fishing village to one of the largest resort destinations along the Red Sea coast, stretching close to 40 km.

+The city is bordered to the north by Ras Gharib, to the south by Safaga, to the east by the Red Sea coast, and to the west by the Red Sea Mountains.
+The city's nearest airport is Hurghada International Airport.
+Hurghada contains the islands of Giftun, Umm Qamar, Magawish, Abu Ramada, Abu Minqar, Fanadir, and Shadwan.
+The Hurghada metropolitan area is home to famous resort cities and towns that include El Gouna, Sahl Hasheesh, Soma Bay, and Makadi Bay.
+Its main districts are El Dahar, El Saqqala, and El Ahyaa.

+The city by itself is famous for its luxurious and large hotels.
+As of 2024, Hurghada attracts over 9 million visitors annually, making it one of the most visited cities in Egypt and consistently ranking among the world's top tourist destinations and the third best nature destination in the world.

 Etymology

-The city's name is derived from the Arabic name of Nitraria plant (غردق).
+The city's name is derived from the Arabic name of the Nitraria plant (غردق).
 The English Hurghada comes from gharqad (غرقد), a variant of the same name.

-The tree is mentioned in a hadith, where it's called "tree of the Jews".
+The tree is mentioned in a hadith, where it is called the "tree of the Jews".

 Overview

 Hurghada was founded in the early 20th century.
 For many decades it was a small fishing village, but it has grown into a major Red Sea resort as a result of Egyptian and foreign investment that began in the 1980s.
 Holiday resorts and hotels provide facilities for windsurfing, kitesurfing, yachting, scuba diving and snorkeling.
 The city is known for its watersports, nightlife and warm weather.
 Daytime temperatures are around 35 °C most of the year, and during July and August temperatures can reach over 46 °C. Hurghada is a popular holiday destination for Europeans, especially during the winter, and some spend Christmas and New Year there.

-Tourist numbers from Russia dropped significantly after the Metrojet Flight 9268 plane crash in November 2015.
+In recent years, Hurghada has also become a gateway for day trips and excursions to destinations such as Luxor and Cairo offered by various local tour operators.

 Hurghada extends for about 36 km along the coast, but does not reach far into the surrounding desert.
 The resort is a destination for Egyptian tourists from Cairo, the Delta and Upper Egypt, as well as package holiday tourists from Europe.
-Hurghada has a population of 248,000 and is divided into: